YanfuOu/CIS441-OpenAPS/README.md

 ## Submission Videos

 The screen capture video of the real-time plot on thingsboard is provided as `real_time_plot.MOV` in this directory.
-The `system_demo.MOV` demonstrates all the components of the system working properly
+The `system_demo.MOV` demonstrates all the components of the system working properly.

 ## How to run the system: